*Excel Energy Data: download here

 Renewable Energy Resources

 Question 5: Click on the renewable calculations worksheet in the energydata.xls document.
 Under question 1, the total average solar energy reaching the Earth’s surface, and the area of Earth’s surface required to meet the average global power demand (assuming that after installation, a solar array can convert only 5% of the solar energy reaching the panels into electricity) are calculated.
+In the spreasheet, only change the values highlighted in yellow.

 Question 6: A recent article suggests 40-85 TW (1 TW = trillion Watts = 1012 Watts) of wind power might be readily available to produce electricity.
 How do these values compare to the average global power demand?